US is flying Central Americans to Mexico to deter crossings

-SAN DIEGO (AP) — The Biden administration has begun flying Central American families expelled from the United States deep into Mexico as authorities encounter more families and unaccompanied children at the U.S.-Mexico border, a American official said Friday.
+SAN DIEGO (AP) — The Biden administration has begun flying Central American families expelled from the United States deep into Mexico as authorities encounter more families and unaccompanied children at the U.S.-Mexico border, two American officials said Friday.

-The first flight Thursday was meant to carry 150 people, but elevated COVID-19 rates prevented authorities from hitting that target, according to the official, who is familiar with the policy change and spoke on the condition of anonymity because details were not intended to be made public.
+The first flight Thursday fell short of its targeted number of passengers because of elevated COVID-19 rates among migrants, according to two officials who are familiar with the policy change and spoke on the condition of anonymity because details were not intended to be made public.
 Reuters first reported on the change.

-The flights were expected to continue, with plans for Mexico to deport the migrants to their home countries in Central America, the official said.
+The flights were expected to continue, with plans for Mexico to deport the migrants to their home countries in Central America, the officials said.
+One official said the planes have capacity for 135 people.

 The U.S. Homeland Security Department confirmed that it began expelling migrants by air to Mexico under a pandemic-related authority that prevents migrants from seeking asylum at the border.
 The department, which did not respond to a question about the nationalities of those aboard Thursday's flight, said the frequency of repeat crossers and transmissibility of the delta variant of the coronavirus necessitated the move.